Skip to content

 make stack-up

-This starts the DSP stack consisting of Fuseki, DSP-API, SIPI, and DSP-APP.
+This starts the DSP stack consisting of Fuseki, DSP-API, SIPI, INGEST, and DSP-APP.
 If everything worked properly, the Dashboard in Docker Desktop should show those containers running.

 Please note that the DSP-APP container that was automatically started from within the DSP-API repo is just for convenience.
 If you want to actively work on DSP-APP, you should clone the DSP-DAS repo separately and run it according to its own instructions.